How to get started as a graphic designer:

 Starting a graphic design career can seem like an intimidating task...but thats where we come in!

-Here are 8 simple tips on how to get started as a graphic designer!
+Here are our 9 tips on how to get started as a graphic designer!

 One of the most important elements to becoming a great designer is having a passion for creativity.
 If you really and I mean really love design then you will most probably enjoy studying it in your spare time!